Did You Know? Taller and Thinner People are More Likely to Buy Stocks and Take Greater Financial Risks. That’s What a New School Study Finds!

 October 13, 2016

 Previous research has shown overweight individuals are less optimistic and confident and face higher risks of depression, which suggests they may also take less financial risks.
 Further, tallness is associated with positive personality factors (e.g., confidence and optimism) and positive social experiences, while obesity (as measured by body mass index or BMI) has the opposite effects.
-This University of Miami study considered these previous findings and how they might impact financial behavior.
+This new study considered these previous findings and how they might impact financial behavior.
 Key findings include:

 - An obese person is 10 percent less likely to invest in the stock market than a person of a normal weight.